Interpretability and Generalization Bounds for Learning Spatial Physics: Grid Size Generalization

-\section{Grid size generalization}
+\section{Grid Size Generalization}

-While with time-dependent systems it is possible to measure $\Delta t$ between frames, we do not have a proposal for how to adapt models when $\Delta x$ in different examples may be variable and unknown.
 We consider the situation where we train and evaluate models on datasets produced at different grid spacings.
-(What if we bought camera A instead of camera B?)
-Note that $\Delta x$ is a property of the training data: decreasing $\Delta x$ in practice would require finer measurements by, for example, buying a better a camera with higher resolution.

-In Fig.~\ref{fig:grid_convergence_W}, we observe that the shape of the matrix does not change as the grid size increases: the model does not learn anything different.
+Note that $\Delta x$ is a property of the training data: decreasing $\Delta x$ in practice would require finer measurements.
+In Fig.~\ref{fig:grid_convergence_W}, we observe that the shape of the matrix does not change as the grid size increases.
 The polynomial datasets have the same number of coefficients for each grid size.
-However, the rank of ``fem'' dataset does increase as the piecewise linear functions are sampled the new grid.
+However, the rank of ``fem'' dataset does increase as the piecewise linear functions are sampled on the new grid.
 For the finite difference method in Fig.~$\ref{fig:sindy_error}$, we do observe a difference in the error.
 As predicted by Theorem 2, the error on the learned parameter is proportional to both the grid size and polynomial order of the dataset.
-The figures also make it clear the order of the stencil does change the rate of convergence towards the true parameter.
-Increasing the order of accuracy of the finite difference approximation used is possible in practice, however, that increases the sensitivity to noise.
+The order of the stencil does change the rate of convergence towards the true parameter.